 Make sure you head east/west on I-73 for a few miles west of the Everglades National Park.
 Known as Alligator Alley, this is a world-class drive by any standard.

-1700 islands create the archipelago, and 42 bridges connect them along this 113-mile (181 km) section of US Highway 1.
+The archipelago is created by 1700 islands, and 42 bridges connect them along this 113-mile (181 km) section of US Highway 1.
 The epic trip starts just south of Miami and dead ends at the world famous community of Key West.
 While the area is known as a party destination, it’s also a great place to enjoy outdoor pursuits like kayaking in Bahia Honda State Park and see beautiful Victorian homes, art galleries, and beaches.

 Ready to Take Your Winter Road Trip?

-If you’re ready to escape the cold with a campervan winter road trip, then go ahead and make your campervan reservation.
+If you’re ready to escape the cold with a winter road trip, then go ahead and make your camper van reservation.
 Whether you visit Southern California, Arizona or Florida, you’re sure to have a great time and beat the winter blues.